carlgieringer/sophistree/Features.md

 ## Selection

 - Clicking on a highlight selects any excerpts and appearances using the highlight's excerpt.
+It also pans the graph to make the selected entities' elements visible if they are not already.
 - Clicking a graph element (node or edge) selects the element's entity.
 - Clicking on the graph canvas deselects all entities.
 - Clicking an entity list row selects the row's entity.